altera-fpga/hls-samples/Tutorials/Features/hls_flow_interfaces/mmhost/README.md

 ![](assets/basic_avhost.svg)

 The compiler will infer Avalon memory-mapped host interfaces for a design when the kernel includes one or more pointer arguments.
 As with scalar kernel arguments, pointer arguments can be passed to the kernel via a `conduit` interface or the component's control/status register (CSR).
 By default, pointer arguments will be passed to the IP component through the CSR.
 For more details on kernel arguments, see the sample [Component Interfaces Comparison](../component_interfaces_comparison).
-By default, the Intel® oneAPI DPC++/C++ Compiler will produce a kernel with a single Avalon memory-mapped host interface that will be shared amongst those pointers.
+By default, the HLS IP Gen Compiler will produce a kernel with a single Avalon memory-mapped host interface that will be shared amongst those pointers.

 #### Example 1: A kernel with multiple pointer arguments
 (Code can be found under `part1_pointers`)